 Translation Services for Medicaid/SAGA members

-Describe telephonic or face-to-face interpretation services.
+Describe telephonic interpretation services.

 Clearly explain the needs for and rationale of proposed alternative methods of interpretation, and how the planned methods are appropriate for this population.

-If subcontractors are used, identify subcontractors with local language agencies to provide Medical Interpretation Services face-to-face to Medicaid/SAGA members, and/or subcontract with qualified individual medical interpreters and use qualified staff to provide face-to-face interpretation services to Medicaid/SAGA members and to ensure all interpreters providing services to Medicaid/SAGA members must meet the enrollment criteria described in this RFP.
+If subcontractors are used, identify subcontractors with local language agencies to provide Medical Interpretation Services to Medicaid/SAGA members, and/or subcontract with qualified individual medical interpreters and use qualified staff to provide interpretation services to Medicaid/SAGA members and to ensure all interpreters providing services to Medicaid/SAGA members must meet the enrollment criteria described in this RFP.

 Describe informational materials and how they will be disseminated to inform clients and Providers about what Medical Interpretation Services are and where and how to access them.